-Car Talk’s community is no stranger to car shipping.
+Car Talk’s community is no stranger to the auto transport process.
 Members often have questions about the best and most affordable way to transport their cars.
+We’ve written up our top recommendations for Best Car Shipping Companies to help answer any outstanding questions.
 The three most common reasons people ship cars (instead of driving somewhere themselves) are:

 Here in the Northeast where Car Talk is headquartered “snowbirds” with homes in a warmer climate, typically Florida, start the annual migration South after Halloween and return tanned and relaxed by Memorial Day weekend.
 For many retirees, driving the car back and forth is not just a hassle, but also dangerous.

 The way we perform any transaction today starts and ends with the internet, and cheap car shipping is no different.
 There are many individual shipping companies with a web presence that are happy to offer you a deal.
 However, like booking hotels and flights, there are now online marketplaces like uShip which will consolidate a list of carriers for you to choose from.

 The way it works is quite simple.
 You plug in the location from which you wish to ship the vehicle, the place you want it to arrive, and then you tell the website what car it is by listing the year make and model.
 You will be asked to create a free account and a password that takes just one moment of time.
 You then hit the go button and your quotes appear.